 Handmade Honey Body Butter Recipe for Radiant Skin

-A thick and nourishing honey body butter that you can make with a few ingredients, including cocoa butter, honey, and chamomile essential oil.
-It’s especially soothing and conditioning on dry skin but you can use it in your daily skincare regime as well.
+A thick and nourishing honey body butter that you can make with a few ingredients, including cocoa butter, honey powder, and chamomile essential oil.
+It’s especially soothing and conditioning for dry skin, but you can also use it as part of your daily skincare regimen.

-This is a simple natural skincare recipe that you can make in less than half an hour and with simple and natural ingredients.
-Honey body butter combines the conditioning properties of cocoa butter and shea butter with the repairing and hydrating properties of raw honey.
-Gently melted together with sweet almond oil, and scented with skin-soothing chamomile essential oil, it’s simple and nourishing skincare that you can easily make yourself.
+This is a simple, natural skincare recipe that you can make in under half an hour using simple and natural ingredients.
+Honey body butter combines the conditioning properties of cocoa butter and shea butter with the repairing and hydrating properties of honey.
+Gently melted together with sweet almond oil and scented with skin-soothing chamomile essential oil, this is simple and nourishing skincare that you can easily make yourself.

-Follow the instructions below to make a single pot for yourself, or several to give to friends and family.
+Follow the instructions below to prepare a single pot for yourself or several to share with friends and family.
 If you don’t have all of the ingredients or wish to use others, there’s also guidance on how to customize body butter recipes.

 Use DIY Honey Body Butter All Over

-The honey body butter that this recipe makes is firm yet creamy and melts on contact with your skin.
-Though I don’t recommend it for your face, it’s wonderful massaged elsewhere on your body from legs, arms, to knees.
-It spreads on like butter, and leaves your skin feeling soft and smooth.
-This is a luxurious homemade body butter for keeping your body’s skin conditioned and supple and is especially great for dry skin.
-It also adds a radiant glow, thanks to those wholesome butters and oil.
+The honey body butter created by this recipe is firm yet creamy, melting on contact with your skin.
+Although it’s probably too heavy for your face, it’s wonderful when massaged elsewhere on your body, such as your legs, arms, and knees.
+It spreads on like butter, leaving your skin feeling soft and smooth.
+This luxurious homemade body butter helps keep your skin conditioned and supple, making it especially great for dry skin.
+It also adds a radiant glow, thanks to those wholesome butters and oils.

 Honey Body Butter Ingredients

-There aren’t many ingredients in this recipe but I want to go through the reasons that I chose them.
+This recipe contains just a few wholesome ingredients.
 Shea butter is a conditioning oil that closely emulates your skin’s own sebum.
-It is also great for skin that is prone to eczema and can help soothe and repair skin that has been damaged by burns, scars, and stretch marks.
+It is also great for eczema-prone skin and can help soothe and repair damaged skin from burns, scars, and stretch marks.

-Cocoa butter is used for many of the same reasons as shea butter but it also gives a delicious chocolatey scent.
+Cocoa butter is used for many of the same reasons as shea butter, but it also has a delicious chocolatey scent.
 That aroma is one of the reasons that I use it in this lip balm recipe.
-Cocoa butter also contains Cocoa Mass Polyphenol (CMP) which studies have shown could help ease conditions related to overactive immune systems, such as Psoriasis.
+Cocoa butter also contains Cocoa Mass Polyphenol (CMP), which studies have shown could help ease conditions related to overactive immune systems, such as Psoriasis.

-Used on their own, these two butters would create a very hard skincare product.
-That’s why we mix a liquid oil into the recipe, to soften the consistency up.
-Sweet almond oil is my favorite carrier oil but you could use another if you wish.
-Although completely optional, you could even macerate skin-healing oils into your carrier oil.
-Calendula is a fabulous skin healing herb, as is chamomile, which is why chamomile essential oil is in this recipe.
-The sweet almond oil that I used is infused with comfrey leaves as per these instructions.
+Used on their own, these butters would create a very solid skincare product.
+That’s why we mix a liquid oil into the recipe to soften the consistency.
+Sweet almond oil is my favorite carrier oil, but you could use another if you wish.
+Although entirely optional, you could even macerate skin-healing oils into your carrier oil.
+Calendula is a fabulous skin-healing herb, as is chamomile, which is why chamomile essential oil is in this recipe.
+The sweet almond oil that I used is infused with comfrey leaves.

 Benefits of Honey for Skin

-As a beekeeper, I may be a bit biased on the benefits of honey.
-I extract it from the comb every year and I use it in everything from greek yogurt to handmade soap.
-The evidence for honey’s health and healing properties are vast, though.
+As a beekeeper, I may be a bit biased on the benefits of honey. extract it from the comb every year, and I use it in everything from Greek yogurt to handmade soap.
+The evidence for honey’s health and healing properties is vast, though.
 It’s used as an alternative treatment to heal wounds, in some cancer therapies, and is well-known as a gentle throat soother.
-Honey is an important ingredient in medicine, food, and beauty as these fifty different recipes show.
+Honey is an essential ingredient in medicine, food, and beauty as these fifty different recipes show.

 In skincare, honey is used because it can heal wounds and skin abrasions, such as those caused by eczema and acne breakouts.
 It’s also a substance that can attract moisture from the air to your skin.
-This makes honey useful in skincare recipes aiming to replenish moisture and suppleness to the skin from head to toe.
+This makes honey a valuable ingredient in skincare recipes that aim to replenish moisture and suppleness to the skin from head to toe.
+Unfortunately, adding real honey from the jar to this recipe could introduce microbial growth.
+That’s why using dried honey powder is much better.

-Though the instructions for making honey body butter are simple, I’d like to explain the process a little better.
+The instructions for making honey body butter are simple, but let me explain a little more.
 Overheating oils can oxidize them, speeding up rancidification, and it can also change their texture and flavor.
 If you overheat oils infused with delicate herbs, such as the comfrey-infused sweet almond oil that I’m using, then beneficial properties may be lost.
-To avoid overheating, we gently melt our ingredients together using a double-boiler, or bain-marie.
+To avoid overheating, we gently melt our ingredients together using a double boiler.

-Both simply refer to a pan or bowl that’s set inside another dish of hot water.
+It’s simply a pan or bowl that’s set inside another pan of hot water.
 This method indirectly heats the ingredients, melting them at a lower and more even temperature.
-You don’t have to buy a special device to do this in your own kitchen — simply find two saucepans that fit one inside the other.
-The photos in the recipe below will show you my set-up.
+You don’t have to buy a special device to do this in your own kitchen—simply find two saucepans that fit one inside the other.
+The photos in the recipe below will show you my setup.

-The other thing to keep in mind is that essential oils, raw honey, and herbal oils should be added at as low a temperature as possible.
-Doing this preserves the scent and integrity of each.
+Another thing to keep in mind is that essential oils and herbal oils should be added at the lowest possible temperature.
+This preserves each’s scent and integrity.

 Handmade Honey Body Butter Recipe